Our collaboration with Sysdream leads us to introduce the notion of security profile within PlantUML.

 Another way is an option in the command line (do not forget the -D flag):

 There are five different profiles you can choose from :

-When PlantUML runs in UNSECURE mode, it means that PlantUML can access to all local files of the running server and can access to any URL.
+When PlantUML runs in UNSECURE mode, it means that PlantUML can access to all local files of the running instance and can access to any URL.

 Despite its name, this does not mean that you should not use it.
 If you are running locally PlantUML from some scripts for your generated documentation, this is completely safe and ok.

 It may become an issue if this is used from a Web Server which is accessible from Internet, because you cannot control what users are doing in their diagram text.

 Right now, this mode is the default mode for PlantUML.
 It gives the same result as older PlantUML versions: full access to local files and full access to URL.

 This means that you can safely upgrade to version 1.2020.11 without breaking your scripts.

 However, after upgrading, you should consider setting an appropriate Security Profile other than LEGACY because this mode will be removed in future releases and the default mode will be more restricted.